Phi-1998/Maths_PGR_Poster.github.io/README.md

 From a spatial-temporal analysis, we could have one of three outcomes:

-1. Stability,
+- Stability
-2. Convective Instability (CI),
+- Convective Instability (CI)
-3. Absolute Instability (AI).
+- Absolute Instability (AI)

 <p> If we have a CI, then we have decay in time and growth in space.
 This is effectively a spatial instability.
 We have an AI if we see growth in time at a given pinch point, i.e. when \(\omega_{i} >0\).
 It is these modes that we are most interested in.
 </p>